Cairns Hospital Campus Master Plan

 The main construction program for the Health Innovation & Surgical Centre is expected to run from 2027 to 2030, with the new facilities commissioned and operational in 2031.

-Construction of the staff multi-storey car park and Health Management Hub will have shorter programs and will be scheduled around the Health Innovation & Surgical Centre construction to address construction market capacity and manage disruption around Cairns Hospital.
+Construction of the staff multi-storey car park and Health Management Hub will be scheduled around construction of the Health Innovation & Surgical Centre to address construction market capacity and manage disruption around Cairns Hospital.
 All construction timeframes are subject to approvals, weather, and site conditions.

-Stage 1b includes delivery of a new integrated Health Innovation and Surgical Centre, a new health office building – referred to as the Health Management Hub, a new ~950 space staff multi-storey car park, and public and clinical link bridges to the existing hospital.
+The MID application for Stage 1b covers the new Health Innovation & Surgical Centre, Health Management Hub, staff multi-storey car park and public and clinical link bridges to the existing hospital.

 Next steps